Closed

 Processing and Agreement

-- Applicants receive a written decision.
+- Applicants receive a written response confirming approval or rejection.

 Additional information